GLOBAL SELLING BLOG

 Cost, Insurance and Freight (CIF):

-The seller delivers goods at the port or procures goods that have already been delivered.
+The seller delivers goods at the port or procures goods that have already been delivered is defined under CIF terms.

 Delivery at Place (DAP):

-The seller is liable to pay the cost involved in delivery of goods to a location already agreed upon.
+In DAP, the seller is liable to pay the cost involved in the delivery of goods to a location already agreed upon.

 Delivered at Place Unloaded (DPU):